Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

-# ATI - Acoustoelectric Simulation
+# Acoustoelectric Heterogeneous Simulation

+## Acoustoelectric Heterogeneous Simulation

 This repository contains all files required to simulate the acoustoelectric effect in a non-homogeneous medium.
 The simulation is made of 4 parts which solve the equation shown in the below flow chart.